Template syntax

 Rendering attributes with :attr

-Attr directive renders a DOM attribute for each property in an object.
-So the following components:
+The attr directive renders a DOM attribute for each property in an object.
+So the following component:

 <p :attr="data">